Exam and Vaccination Recommendations for Dogs

-Annual Exam, Care, and Vaccine Recommendations for Young Dogs
+Annual Exam, Care, and Vaccine Recommendations for Young Dogs 1-6 years old

-Here's what we recommend
+Here's what we recommend once a year:

-A good annual examination.
+Twice yearly wellness exams.
 We go over gums, teeth, eyes, ears, lymph nodes, heart and lung sounds, abdominal palpation, spinal palpation, joint palpation, genitals, anus, and urethral openings.
 We'll look closely at skin problems.
 We'll discuss your pet's nutritional needs, weight problems, shedding problems, and so forth.

-Treat any problems we detect
+We'll discuss and treat any problems we detect at this exam

 Refill Heartworm preventive, get some TD teeth cleaning treats and/or enzymatic dental gels, and flea control if needed.